-- (a) If a trading right holder belongs to only one trading group, then each trading right held by that trading right holder, is taken to be allocated to that trading group. - (b) If a trading right holder belongs to more than one trading group, then each trading right held by that trading right holder is taken to be allocated amongst those trading groups, taking into account: - (1) the extent to which each relevant controlling entity is able to influence or control (within the meaning given in Division 3) that trading right holder; and - (2) any other criteria specified in the MLO Guidelines. - (c) If the AER is not satisfied that the allocation of a Market Generator's generator capacity, as notified under clause 4A.G.13, is consistent with the ownership and commercial arrangements applicable to the relevant trading right holder, then the AER may, in accordance with the MLO Guidelines, make its own determination of the allocation of that Market Generator's generator capacity. - (d) If paragraph (b) applies and a Market Generator fails to notify the AER of the allocation of its generator capacity as required under clause 4A.G.13, then the relevant parcel of that Market Generator's generator capacity, is allocated to each relevant trading group simultaneously.
+- (a) If a trading right holder belongs to only one trading group, then each trading right held by that trading right holder, is taken to be allocated to that trading group. - (b) If a trading right holder belongs to more than one trading group, then each trading right held by that trading right holder is taken to be allocated amongst those trading groups, taking into account: - (1) the extent to which each relevant controlling entity is able to influence or control (within the meaning given in Division 3) that trading right holder; and - (2) any other criteria specified in the MLO Guidelines. - (c) If the AER is not satisfied that the allocation of a Market Generator's or Integrated Resource Provider's production capacity, as notified under clause 4A.G.13, is consistent with the ownership and commercial arrangements applicable to the relevant trading right holder, then the AER may, in accordance with the MLO Guidelines, make its own determination of the allocation of that Market Generator's or Integrated Resource Provider's production capacity. - (d) If paragraph (b) applies and a Market Generator or Integrated Resource Provider fails to notify the AER of the allocation of its production capacity as required under clause 4A.G.13, then the relevant parcel of that Market Generator's or Integrated Resource Provider's production capacity, is allocated to each relevant trading group simultaneously.